LAL-project/linear-arrangement-library/instructions/installation-library-sources-windows.md

 # Installation of LAL and its dependencies (Windows)

+**NOTE** We provide binaries for Windows that can be installed with an installer (those *Next*, *Next* clicky things).
+We recommend you install LAL using the installer, if possible.

 Here we first detail step by step the configuration of the Windows system in order to compile and install the library from sources.
 That is, we first give instructions on how to install the necessary tools and where to find them (step 0).
 Then, we list the library's dependencies and explain how to install them, from sources (step 1).
 We finish by explaining how to compile and install this library from sources (step 2).
 Instructions given in step 1 and step 2, assume that the you have done the basic setup explained in step 0.

-Other steps can be followed, but we do not provide them.
-You are encouraged to read through all steps before actually performing any of them.
+We encourage you to read through all steps before actually performing any of them.

 ## 0. Downloading the necessary tools and doing a basic setup of the system